IT-Hashira/Demographic_Data_Analysis/README.md

 # Demographic_Data_Analysis
-Showcase of data analysis sample on demographic data The following questions were addressed using Pandas:
+Showcasing data analysis sample on demographic data.
+The following questions were addressed using Pandas:

     How many people of each race are represented in this dataset?
 This should be a Pandas series with race names as the index labels. (race column)
     What is the average age of men?